-Panasonic Leica DG Summilux 12mm f/1.4 Asph review – Introduction
+Panasonic Leica DG Summilux 12mm f/1.4 Asph – Introduction

-Panasonic Leica DG Summilux 12mm f/1.4 Asph review – Features
+Panasonic Leica DG Summilux 12mm f/1.4 Asph – Features

 With an optical formula comprising 15 elements in 12 groups, it’s clear that Panasonic hasn’t skimped on the lens’s design.
 This is reinforced by the use of two aspherical elements, along with one extra-low dispersion (ED) glass and two ultra-extra-low dispersion (UED) glass elements to minimise chromatic aberration and peripheral aberrations.
 Indeed, Panasonic claims that coma, which distorts point light sources towards the edges of the frame at large apertures, is exceptionally low.